 MAKE SENTENCES BRIEF AND STRAIGHT TO THE POINT

 When translating, it is usually impossible to completely capture the meaning of the text in the original language.
 This is why it is important to make your translation as simple and comprehensive as possible.
 You should always ask yourself, “What is important in this sentence?
 What is the message it tries to pass across?”
 When you find that, it is then up to you to recreate that sentence in about 20 words or less, in the simplest way possible.

 AVOID COMPLEX AND COMPOUND SENTENCES

 The main aim of translation is to make a previously unreadable text — due to language barriers — readable to individuals.
+Using compound and complex sentences adds a level of complexity to the translation.
 This is why it is important that you try as much as possible to maintain the standard English word order, that is having a Subject, Verb and Object.
 It is also important to check for errors in the source text, so as not to translate an error into a new language.

 AVOID USING HUMOR

 It is tempting to want to infuse humor into the translated piece.
 However, you must remember that language is representative of a culture.
 Perception and understanding are two factors that should not be thrown to the wind.
 Expressions are not universally understood, or even appreciated.
 Also, humor hardly translates to equivalency.
 However, if you believe that humor is a part of the source text, you should then use what is called transcreation.
 Transcreation is the process of communicating the same message of similar emotional effect, or feelings, as well as using the style and tone of the source text to achieve translation.

 MAKE SURE DATES ARE CLEAR